 - Executive decision-makers should lead by example

 - Make sure the core values are always visible throughout the organization; on scoreboards, bulletin boards, communique, and dashboards, among other locations

 - Instill the core values in your organization's communication framework

 - Utilize any employee advocacy tools in your organization to communicate the core values, foster collaboration, input, feedback, and recognition

 - Boost employee engagement by appreciating the employees' efforts to promote the values

-A true north statement articulates your organization's purpose and guides every decision it makes.
+A true north statement articulates your organization's purpose and guides every decision.
 It gives the right direction your organization should follow to achieve its strategic plans.

 True north examples:

 To be a global defense, aerospace, and security organization we must ensure that our strategic priorities develop a sustainable advantage, which helps our customers to take care of the thing that matters most to them.

 To maintain our position as the market leader in insurance services, we will pursue opportunities to fortify our relationships with existing customers, ensuring our products deliver a contingency for every tomorrow.